Morris and Helen Belkin Art Gallery

 The Morris and Helen Belkin Art Gallery is a contemporary art gallery in Vancouver, British Columbia, on the campus of the University of British Columbia.
 The gallery is housed in a building designed by architect Peter Cardew which opened in 1995.
 Cardew received a RAIC gold medal for the building's design in 2012.
 It houses UBC's growing collection of contemporary art as well as archives containing objects and records related to the history of art in Vancouver.

 The Morris and Helen Belkin Art Gallery mounts 4 to 7 exhibitions of art per year by nationally and internationally known artists and works from the collection are showcased annually in a thematic exhibition.
 The Belkin Art Gallery also creates small scale traveling exhibitions for circulation within Canada and collaborates on large scale international exhibitions.

-Admission to the gallery is free.
+The permanent collection includes works of art, outdoor art, and an archives.
 An estimated 13 percent of the Gallery's collection is from women artists and an annual edit-a-thon was launched at the gallery to create articles on more of those women on Wikipedia in 2017.